illixion/vscode-vibrancy-continued/README.md

 [Please read here for details](https://github.com/EYHN/vscode-vibrancy/discussions/80).

+### VSCode window cannot be resized/moved/maximized after enabling Vibrancy

+Please see [Important notice for Windows users](#️-important-notice-for-windows-1011-users) at the top of the description.

 ### Effect doesn't work, but there aren't any errors

 Ensure that you don't have transparency effects disabled globally through your OS settings.
 This can usually be found under Accessibility settings, and it may be called "Transparency effects" or "Reduce transparency."
 If that didn't help, you can also check the Console section in VSCode's Developer Tools, which can be accessed through the command palette.

 If nothing else worked, try reinstalling VSCode, you won't lose any settings and this will ensure that your VSCode installation is consistent.

-### Window is opaque and text is blurry while scrolling

-Please see [Important notice for Windows users](#important-notice-for-windows-users) at the top of the description.

 # Contributing